Syfaro/web/content/blog/foxbot/index.md

 will convert the link back into the original submission.
 Images on unknown sites are reverse image searched to determine the original source.

+You can request the inclusion of the image's title and artist by including `#info` with your URL.
+You can also include tags by using `#tags` with your URL.

 The bot can also convert WebM videos to formats supported by Telegram.

 ### Private Mode